spencerparkin/mp3w-clerk-role/README.md

 # mp3w-clerk-role
-This is a continuous redefinition of the Mueller Park 3rd Ward calling.
+This is a continuous redefinition of the Mueller Park 3rd Ward clerk calling.